 I am bound legally and by my professional Code of Ethics to keep sensitive information secure and confidential and ensure it doesn’t come into the hands of any third party.

 5. Third party information sharing

-I will not share any information about you with any third party, unless you give me formal consent to do so.
-However, situations might arise where I’m obliged to share your information without your consent, if I have not been able to get consent from you.
-I would always attempt to get this consent when possible.
-This exception to confidentiality applies in cases relating to
+I will not share any your information with any third party, unless you give me formal consent to do so.
+However, situations might arise where I’m obliged to share your information without your consent, though I would always attempt to get this consent when possible.
+This exception to confidentiality applies in cases involving:

 Risk to life